- Foreclosure laws and anti-deficiency rules vary by state.

 State laws related to foreclosure and the collection of deficiency balances vary significantly, so I strongly encourage you to consult with an attorney in your area as soon as possible to discuss the problems you are facing.
 Your attorney should be able to tell you specifically what action the mortgage company can take to collect the debt if it obtains a judgment against you for a deficiency balance, and what actions you can take to protect your assets and mitigate the damage caused by the foreclosure.

-You may be able to rid yourself of the obligation to continue paying on your second home by filing for bankruptcy protection.
+You may be able to rid yourself of the obligation to continue paying for your second home by filing for bankruptcy protection.
 If you file for Chapter 7 bankruptcy, you may be able to surrender the property to the creditor and discharge any deficiency balance as part of your bankruptcy plan.
 However, you may risk losing that property as well, depending on your state’s property exemptions in bankruptcy.
 Again, I encourage you to consult with a lawyer who has property law experience to determine the best course of action available to you to resolve this outstanding debt.
 To learn more about bankruptcy, visit the Bills.com bankruptcy resources page.

 Many Americans are struggling to keep their mortgages current during the economic downturn, so please know that you are by no means alone in the difficulties you face.
 You do not qualify for the Making Home Affordable program because your issue revolves around a second home, but I mention it here for readers who struggle with similar issues on their primary home.